sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 12. What is option Clean used for?

-Clean Solution is used to delete any intermediate and output files (mostly assemblies).
-With only the project and component files left, new instances of the intermediate and output files (mostly assemblies) can then be built.
++ Clean Solution is used to delete any intermediate and output files (mostly assemblies).
+With only the project and component files left
++ New instances of the intermediate and output files (mostly assemblies) can then be built.

-13. What is a Business Rules Engine?
+13. What is a Business Rules Engine (BRE)?

-A run-time inference engine that can link highly readable, declarative, semantically rich rules to any business objects (.NET components), XML documents, or database tables.
-It can evaluate rules against facts and initiate actions based on the results of that evaluation.
++ A run-time inference engine that can link highly readable, declarative, semantically rich rules to any business objects (.NET components), XML documents, or database tables.
++ It can evaluate rules against facts and initiate actions based on the results of that evaluation.

 14. What is the tool that I need to use to create Business Rules?

-You need to use the Business Rules Composer.
-This is a graphical tool used for authoring, versioning, and deploying policies and vocabularies.
++ You need to use the Business Rules Composer.
++ This is a graphical tool used for authoring, versioning, and deploying policies and vocabularies.

 15. What is a Business Rule Language?